samredway/platformer2d/README.md

-# Raylib Game Template

-A quick setup template for games using C++ Raylib 5.0

-The aim of this repo is just to provide some handy boilerplate and the include files to get going quickly.

-I use this setup on my MacBook Pro.
-Have not tried on Linux or Windows
+# Platformer 2D

 ## Dependencies

 I use `bear` and `make` as a build tool.
 Installable on Mac as `brew install bear` see build below for usage.

+This approach works for me on MacOs and I suspect it will work on Linux.
+I have not tried it on Windows.

 The project depends on:

 - Raylib: this can be brew installed, or build from scratch see the [docs](https://www.raylib.com/), but I have build the assets separately and included in the lib folder, which are for MacOs.
+If you are using a different OS you will need to build or install it yourself.

 ## Build